Program Evaluation Division

 - Knowledge, Skills and Abilities / Competencies

-- Ability to maintain composure and work cooperatively under pressure with legislators, legislative staff, state government employees, and public on a daily basis.
+- Willingness and ability to work extra hours during legislative sessions and in the interim.
+Ability to maintain composure and work cooperatively under pressure with legislators, legislative staff, and state government staff on a daily basis.

 - Minimum Education and Experience Requirements